Pavo, Georgia

 Pavo is a city that is divided by the county line between Brooks and Thomas counties in the U.S. state of Georgia.
 It is part of the Valdosta, Georgia Metropolitan Statistical Area.
 The population was 622 in 2020.

 The city is home to a branch of the Thomas County Public Library System.

 Pavo was featured in country music star Alan Jackson's video for his hit song "Little Man", lamenting the decline of small-town America.

 History

 The community was originally known as McDonald, named after one of two prominent families in the area.
 However, concerns were raised about misdirected mail, resulting from confusion between McDonald, in the southern part of the state, and McDonough located in the north.
 The community was then renamed after an early postmaster, Duncan D. Peacock, "Pavo" being the Latin word meaning "peacock".

+The city became a small Georgia agricultural hub in the early 1820s, and quickly helped strengthen the thriving industry of watermelons in the early 20th century.
+According to an article in the town’s newspaper the Pavo Ledger, the town established a local high school, called Pavo High School in 1917.
+The school steadily became the center of the small community, and when the school closed in the mid 20th century to make way for the expansion of Thomas County High School, the Pavo Ledger would later state that “a piece of Pavo in their hearts was lost”.
+The agricultural tradition of watermelon production that Pavo residents have continued for many generations has proved important to the economy of the town.
+Pavo experienced strong surges in population throughout its 200 years of history, especially when the number of residents doubled.

 Geography

 Pavo is located at (30.960341, -83.739352).
 Georgia State Route 122 (Harris Street) passes through the center of town, leading southwest 17 mi to Thomasville and east 21 mi to Interstate 75 at Hahira.
 Georgia State Route 33 leads north out of town as Robert Street towards Moultrie; southbound it leaves as County Line Road towards Barwick and Boston.

 According to the United States Census Bureau, Pavo has a total area of 1.8 sqmi, all land.